-JOINT LOGISTICS UNIT - SOUTH QUEENSLAND (JLU(SQ) Sitting centrally at RAAF Base Amberley and supporting over 64,000 unique items of Defence materiel, Joint Logistics Unit - South Queensland (JLU(SQ)) and its Industry Partners Linfox and Ventia, deliver essential warehousing, distribution and maintenance support at both the local and regional level, with reach from Rockhampton to Lismore and beyond.
-JLU(SQ) performs an essential role in the sustainment of Defence operations, platforms and activities across many diverse locations including RAAF Base Amberley, Damascus Barracks (Brisbane), Wallangarra Stores Depot (N-NSW), Gallipoli Barracks and Schwartz Barracks at Oakey.
+JOINT LOGISTICS UNIT - SOUTH QUEENSLAND Sitting centrally at RAAF Base Amberley and supporting over 64,000 unique items of Defence materiel, Joint Logistics Unit - South Queensland (JLU(SQ)) and its industry partners Linfox and Ventia, deliver essential warehousing, distribution and maintenance support at both the local and regional level, with reach from Gladstone to Grafton.
+JLU(SQ) performs an essential role in the sustainment of Defence operations, platforms and activities across many diverse locations including RAAF Base Amberley, Damascus Barracks (Brisbane), Wallangarra Stores Depot, Gallipoli Barracks and Schwartz Barracks at Oakey and provides a regional service delivery function Retail Store Services at Cararlah, Canungra and Enoggera.
 JLU(SQ) is the key sustainment unit for more than 38 different capabilities, including small arms, PMV Bushmasters and the C-27A Spartan aircraft.
 The JLU(SQ) Amberley facility delivers dedicated specialist vehicle and weapon maintenance, alongside Queensland's Cargo Consolidation Point for the on-forwarding of operational stores and equipment.
 With over 70 regional customer units, JLU(SQ) prides itself on the delivery of everything from complex aircraft components to ADF retail clothing.
-JLU(SQ) has recently provided direct support to regional and domestic humanitarian assistance operations, and has played a significant role is preparing and moving Bushmasters, M113s and other equipment in support of the Australia Government's assistance to Ukraine.
+JLU(SQ) has provided direct support to regional and domestic humanitarian assistance operations, and has played a significant role is preparing and moving Bushmasters, M113s and other equipment in support of the Australia Government's assistance to Ukraine.

-AIR COMBAT ELECTRONIC ATTACK SYSTEM PROGRAM OFFICE The Air Combat Electronic Attack Systems Program Office (ACEASPO) provides materiel acquisition and sustainment support for the Air Combat and Electronic Attack capability for Defence.
+AIR COMBAT ELECTRONIC ATTACK SYSTEM PROGRAM OFFICE The Air Combat Electronic Attack Systems Program Office (ACEASPO) provides materiel acquisition and sustainment support for the air combat and electronic attack capability for Defence.
 In close partnership with 82 Wing, Australian industry and the United States Navy, through its unique enterprise arrangement, ACEASPO delivers the F/A-18F Super Hornet, EA 18G Growler platforms and the Mobile Threat Training Emitter System, and supports Air Combat Group in the achievement of its mission.
-Located at RAAF Base Amberley with a small team in the United States, ACEASPO is staffed by Australian Defence Force personnel, Australian Public Service members and Industry Partners.
+Located at RAAF Base Amberley with a small team in the United States, ACEASPO is staffed by ADF personnel, Australian public service members and industry partners.
 It has functions spanning logistic support assurance, delivery of major projects, governance of major upgrade programs, requirements and product management, airworthiness, safety and regulatory compliance, commercial and foreign military sales arrangements management, and enterprise support.
 EXPLOSIVE MATERIEL BRANCH

 Explosive Materiel Branch (EMB) manages the acquisition, in-service sustainment and disposal of all guided and non-guided explosive ordnance for the ADF.
 The branch comprises a number of business units that are geographically dispersed.
 RAAF Base Amberley is home to the Bombs Integrated Product Team and Missile Maintenance Facility Amberley which deliver bomb sustainment capabilities and missile system maintenance.
 RAAF Base Amberley also hosts EMB Governance staff who provide explosive ordnance and logistics assurance capabilities. ↑ In 2023, members of ACEASPO and the Air Combat Electronic Attack Enterprise celebrated the 10th Anniversary of ACEASPO's establishment.
 DEFENCE AVIATION SAFETY AUTHORITY The Defence Aviation Safety Authority (DASA) is responsible for enhancing and promoting the safety of military aviation.
 DASA's Directorate of Aviation Engineering, Non Destructive Testing and Composite Technologies is based at RAAF Base Amberley.
-They provide: - Initial Employment Training for Non-destructive Testing - Post Initial Employment Training for Aircraft Composite Technologies - · Non-destructive Testing engineering services including Instructions for Continuing Airworthiness and developing new procedures - Centre of Expertise advice for Non-destructive Testing and Aircraft Composite Repair.
+They provide: - Initial employment training for non-destructive testing - Post initial employment training for aircraft composite technologies - · Non-destructive testing engineering services including Instructions for Continuing Airworthiness and developing new procedures - Centre of Expertise advice for non-destructive testing and aircraft composite repair.